 Priority policiesRAA's policies guide the RAA Board of Directors and staff when advocating on behalf of members.

-Member PanelHave your say on motoring, mobility, and road safety issues by joining the RAA Member Panel.
+Member PanelHave your say on motoring, road safety, travel and tourism issues by joining the RAA Member Panel.

 SubmissionsRAA regularly makes submissions to the state and federal governments on mobility and road safety issues.